 6.5.6 Triggers for payment or disbursement schedule for consultants and other short term employees of Twaweza shall be commensurate with the terms of their contract.
-The consultant shall initiate the process in accordance with the terms of the contract, and submit an invoice/request for payment preferably with copy of contract, and forwarding it to his/her Supervisor.
-The Supervisor shall scrutinize the request and if satisfied prepare a PV with supporting documents.
+The consultant shall initiate the process in accordance with the terms of the contract and submit an invoice/request for payment, preferably with a copy of the contract, and forwarding it to his/her Supervisor.
+The Supervisor shall scrutinize the request and, if satisfied, prepare a PV with supporting documents.

-6.5.7 Twaweza shall deduct all applicable taxes as on consultancy payments as per statutes prior to making payment.
+6.5.7 Twaweza shall deduct all applicable taxes on consultancy payments as per statutes prior to making payment.
 Contracts shall state so clearly, and all employees dealing with consultants shall make this requirement clear to the consultants at the time of discussing contracts.
-The Finance Manager shall advise on applicable tax rates, and ensure that they are properly deducted at time of payment and submitted to the authorities at month end in good time well before statutory deadlines.
+The Finance Manager shall advise on applicable tax rates and ensure that they are properly deducted at the time of payment and submitted to the authorities at month end in good time, well before statutory deadlines.